tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Product Dimensions/README.md

    Please see [per-page code injection][7].
 Read the code for any instructions within. **There are some caveats to using this effect.**

-* Add **[twc-spdd]** to the product description and/or text blocks in additional info. [twc-spdd] will be replaced with the product dimensions.
-You can use [twc-spdd] in multiple places.
+* Add **[twc-spdpd]** to the product description and/or text blocks in additional info. [twc-spdpd] will be replaced with the product dimensions.
+You can use [twc-spdpd] in multiple places.

 ## Make a Donation